wasichris/react-demo/README.md

 What you can see in this demo.
+- Stateless / stateful parent-child component reaction
 - One way data flow with react-redux
-- Handle async thigns by using redux-saga
+- Handle async stuff by using redux-saga
 - Authorized routes with redux-route
 - Internationalize app with react-intl-universal
 - Form's initial values, fields, and validation with redux-form